sixym3/CarbonShare/README.md

 # Code Structure
 The application is built using the following technologies:

-# Frontend: Angular 15
+## Frontend: Angular 15
 Backend: Flask (Python 2.7)
 Database: MongoDB
-ERC20 for registering the Carbon Share Token
+ERC20 for registering the CarbonShare Token

-Usage
+### Usage
 Frontend
 To use the frontend portion of the application:

 Download the package and run npm i.
 If you experience any issues with missing dependencies, try running npm install and --save to the system.

-# Backend
+## Backend
 To use the backend portion of the application:

 Install the required packages listed in the requirements.txt file.
 Make sure to use Python 2.7 to run the system.

+## Micro Services
+### smartContractMicroServices
+Python script that checks for updates in the database and send transactions to the smart contract hosted in the EVM.
+Solidity source files and truffle components to help deploy the smart contract.

+### databaseGeneration
+Database Mock Data Generation files

 # Contributing
 We welcome contributions from the community.
 Please feel free to open a pull request or submit an issue if you encounter any problems or have any suggestions for improvement.